Strong Vincent: American Civil War

-One of Vincent's regiments, the 20th Maine, led by Colonel Joshua Lawrence Chamberlain, has received most of the fame for the defense of Little Round Top, but there is little doubt that the efforts and bravery of Vincent were instrumental in the eventual Union victory.
-Vincent impressed upon Chamberlain the importance of his position on the brigade's left flank and then he left to attend to the brigade's right flank.
+One of Vincent's regiments, the 20th Maine led by Colonel Joshua Lawrence Chamberlain, has received most of the fame for the defense of Little Round Top, but there is little doubt that the efforts and bravery of Vincent were instrumental in the eventual Union victory.
+Vincent impressed upon Chamberlain the importance of his position on the brigade's left flank and then left to attend to the brigade's right flank.
 There, the 16th Michigan Infantry was starting to yield to enemy pressure.
 Mounting a large boulder, Vincent brandished a riding crop given to him by his wife and shouted to his men "Don't give an inch!"
 A bullet struck him through the thigh and the groin and he fell.
-Due to the determination of the 20th Maine, the 44th New York, the 140th New York Infantry Regiment, the 83rd Pennsylvania and the 16th Michigan Infantry, the Union line held against the Confederate onslaught.
+Due to the determination of the 20th Maine, the 44th New York, the 83rd Pennsylvania, and the 16th Michigan Infantry, the Union line held against the Confederate onslaught.
 Vincent was carried from the hill to a nearby farm, where he lay dying for the next five days, unable to be transported home due to the severity of his injury.

-The commander of the Army of the Potomac, Maj.
-Gen. George G. Meade, recommended Vincent for promotion to brigadier general on the evening of July 2.
-The promotion was dated July 3, 1863, but it is doubtful that Vincent knew about the honor before he died (although Pvt.
+Maj.
+Gen. George G. Meade, the commander at the time of the Army of the Potomac, recommended Vincent for promotion to brigadier general on the evening of July 2.
+The promotion was dated July 3, 1863, but it is doubtful that Vincent knew about the appointment before he died (although Pvt.
 Oliver Willcox Norton in Army Letters 1861-1865 writes "His commission as Brigadier General was read to him on his deathbed.")
-Vincent's wife gave birth to a baby girl two months later, who died before reaching the age of one and is buried next to her father.
+Vincent's wife gave birth to a baby girl two months later; she died before reaching the age of one and is buried next to her father.

 His corps commander, Maj.
 Gen. George Sykes, described Vincent's actions in his official report from the battle: